ashryan125/components-react-blog/README.md

 ## User Story
 ```
-AS an influencer and social media lover
+AS a developer,
-I WANT to join the COMPONENTS (social media app)
+I WANT to create the COMPONENTS (tech blog),
-SO THAT I can influence others with my posts as well as get influenced by others posts.
+SO THAT the components users can have the ability to post blog on different React snippets that others can use in their own projects and comment on each other’s posts.

 ```
+---

 ## Acceptance Criteria
 ```